hantsy/angular-spring-reactive-sample/README.md

 ## CORS

-By default, I do not use CORS config to run this sample application.
-But I have added an option now to demonstrate how to run with CORS configuration if you do not like to use a Proxy conf in Angular side.
+By default, I do not use a CORS config to run the Server side in this sample application.

+But if you do not like to use a `proxy.conf.js` in the Angular config, follow the following steps to active cors support in the backend, and connect to the backend directly in the client side.

 ### Server